MadMouth/Test-task-for-Alpha-Bank/README.md

-# Your-Dollar-Your-GIF API
+# Your-Dollar-Your-GIF

-An API service that accesses the exchange rate service, and displays a gif
+API service that accesses the exchange rate service, and displays a gif.

 # Getting started